In This Article...

 - A pair of crib sheets from home (because smelling them will comfort her).

-- Either the regular at-home noisemaker or a good traveling noisemaker to drown out those noisy cousins!
+- A good noisemaker to drown out those noisy cousins!

 - A dark sheet or suction-cup blackout blinds to help with naps.
 (If you’re in a pinch, tin foil on the window also works.)